 Seeking help please contact us >

-If you or someone you know is in distress or despair, there is a range of services available to help.
+If you or someone you know is in distress or despair, there is a range of services available in Northern Ireland

 If you think you might harm yourself, seek help immediately.
 You should: